CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 Don't forget to link all services that were linked to your old application.
 Linking multiple times the same service to different application doesn't cause any issue.
 Make sure the Scalability section of your application is the same as the old one, as well as the various options you can find in the `Information pane` (HTTPS redirection, build cache, ...).

 Once everything is setup again, we can push the code.
-If you are using Git, you can find the new Git URL in the `Information` pane.
+If you are using Git, you can find the new Git URL in the `Information` panel.
 If you are using FTP, please read the [FSBucket migration section](#fsbucket).

 Your new application should now be deployed.
 You can update the domain names: for each domain of your old application, delete it and add it to the new application.